Amount of free space reported on the Datastore is incorrect in vCenter Server & ESXi

 Issue/Introduction

-• In a VMware vSphere 4.1 Update 1 or newer environment, the Datastores view and the Summary tab in vCenter Server report an incorrect amount of free space on the host
+• The Datastores view and the Summary tab in vCenter Server report an incorrect amount of free space on the host

-• In a direct vSphere Client connection to an ESXi/ESX host, the values may be reported correctly if you manually refresh
+• In a direct vSphere Client connection to an ESXi host, the values may be reported correctly if manually refreshed

 • Even after a manual refresh, the values may eventually be shown incorrectly